Cyberguru1/Cyberguru1.github.io/_posts/2023-03-28-Pico_CTF_WriteUp-Page.md

 the goal of the challenge is to Escape and get the flag

-<p> Upon launching the game and engaging in gameplay, I discovered that the game had limitations within its virtual walls.
+ Upon launching the game and engaging in gameplay, I discovered that the game had limitations within its virtual walls.
 Despite being able to climb the ladder and view the visually mounted flag, it was unattainable.
 However, through the use of some tutorials and cheat engine, I was able to manipulate the character's position in both time and space.
 To achieve this, I initially attached the running game process to the cheat engine.
 Prior to running the game, it is advisable to follow all tutorials in the cheat engine as it is immensely helpful in identifying and changing parameters during gameplay.
 Next, I proceeded to locate the player's coordinates, which proved to be a cumbersome task.
 My technique involved finding the player's y-axis by differentiating between movement levels of high and low altitude values.
 After several minutes of searching, I was able to determine the player's y-axis.
-The x, y, and z coordinates are 4 bytes apart in the address register, thus by adding 4 bytes to the y-coordinate, we were able to determine the remaining coordinates, thereby allowing for teleportation to the flag destination without any constraints.After doing so we were greeted with a screen of our flag.</p>
+The x, y, and z coordinates are 4 bytes apart in the address register, thus by adding 4 bytes to the y-coordinate, we were able to determine the remaining coordinates, thereby allowing for teleportation to the flag destination without any constraints.After doing so we were greeted with a screen of our flag.

 This is a more similar challenge to what [liveoverflow](https://www.youtube.com/watch?v=yAl_6qg6ZnA) once solved